-- Primary Care Visits and Non-Physician Specialist Visits that are not described elsewhere in this EOC: a \$10 Copayment per visit - Physician Specialist Visits that are not described elsewhere in this EOC: a \$10 Copayment per visit - Outpatient visits that are available as group appointments that are not described elsewhere in this EOC: a \$5 Copayment per visit - House calls by a Plan Physician (or a Plan Provider who is a registered nurse) inside our Service Area when care can best be provided in your home as determined by a Plan Physician: no charge Note: Effective January 1, 2022, the Cost Share for house calls will be as follows: - ◆ Primary Care Visits and Non-Physician Specialist Visits: a \$10 Copayment per visit - Physician Specialist Visits: a \$10 Copayment per visit - Routine physical exams that are medically appropriate preventive care in accord with generally accepted professional standards of practice: no charge - Family planning counseling, or internally implanted time-release contraceptives or intrauterine devices (IUDs) and office visits related to their administration and management: a \$10 Copayment per visit - After confirmation of pregnancy, the normal series of regularly scheduled preventive prenatal care exams and the first postpartum follow-up consultation and exam: a \$10 Copayment per visit - Voluntary termination of pregnancy: a \$10 Copayment per procedure

-- Physical, occupational, and speech therapy in accord with Medicare guidelines: a \$10 Copayment per visit - Group and individual physical therapy prescribed by a Plan Provider to prevent falls: no charge - Physical, occupational, and speech therapy provided in an organized, multidisciplinary rehabilitation daytreatment program in accord with Medicare guidelines: a \$10 Copayment per day - Manual manipulation of the spine to correct subluxation, in accord with Medicare guidelines, is covered by a participating chiropractor of the American Specialty Health Plans of California, Inc. (ASH Plans): a \$10 Copayment per visit.
+- Primary Care Visits and Non-Physician Specialist Visits that are not described elsewhere in this EOC: a \$10 Copayment per visit - Physician Specialist Visits that are not described elsewhere in this EOC: a \$10 Copayment per visit - Outpatient visits that are available as group appointments that are not described elsewhere in this EOC: a \$5 Copayment per visit - House calls by a Plan Physician (or a Plan Provider who is a registered nurse) inside our Service Area when care can best be provided in your home as determined by a Plan Physician: - ♦ Primary Care Visits and Non-Physician Specialist Visits: a \$10 Copayment per visit - Physician Specialist Visits: a \$10 Copayment per visit - Routine physical exams that are medically appropriate preventive care in accord with generally accepted professional standards of practice: no charge - Family planning counseling, or internally implanted time-release contraceptives or intrauterine devices (IUDs) and office visits related to their administration and management: a \$10 Copayment per visit - After confirmation of pregnancy, the normal series of regularly scheduled preventive prenatal care exams and the first postpartum follow-up consultation and exam: a \$10 Copayment per visit - Voluntary termination of pregnancy and related Services: no charge - Physical, occupational, and speech therapy in accord with Medicare guidelines: a \$10 Copayment per visit - Group and individual physical therapy prescribed by a Plan Provider to prevent falls: no charge - Physical, occupational, and speech therapy provided in an organized, multidisciplinary rehabilitation daytreatment program in accord with Medicare guidelines: a \$10 Copayment per day - Manual manipulation of the spine to correct subluxation, in accord with Medicare guidelines, is covered by a participating chiropractor of the American Specialty Health Plans of California, Inc. (ASH Plans): a \$10 Copayment per visit.
 (A referral by a Plan Physician is not required.
 For the list of participating ASH Plans providers, please refer to your Provider Directory)